Shivam-Shrivastav/Shivam-Shrivastav/README.md

 ## 👋 About Me

-I’m **Shivam Shrivastava**, a driven Software R&D Engineer who transforms bold ideas into real-world impact.
-I thrive on solving complex challenges, streamlining processes, and bringing fresh innovations to life.
-Energetic and curious, I believe that collaboration and a relentless drive to improve are the keys to building something extraordinary.
+I’m **Shivam Shrivastava**, a passionate Software R&D Engineer specializing in AI-driven automation and virtual assistant innovation.
+With a proven track record of transforming complex workflows into seamless experiences, I thrive on solving real-world problems and driving efficiency.
+Let’s collaborate to bring ambitious AI ideas to life!

 **Programming Languages**